xcat2/confluent-docs/docs/confluentdiskless_arch.md

 # Node authentication using TPM2

-Since no persistence to disk is possible to maintain node credentials such as ssh keys or the confluent node api key, by default confluent requires the use of a TPM2 to persist and protect the node api key.
-When retrieving the node api key from the TPM, confluent will extend a PCR to remove the TPM's ability to provide the node api key prior to the user filesystem starting.
-This api key is then used to authenticate to confluent and in turn get newly signed certificates for a brand new SSH keypair.
-Private keys are never transmitted, as in scripted install, and having a proper certificate is considered the remedy for having ssh keys changing every reboot.
+No persistence to disk is possible to maintain node credentials such as ssh keys or the confluent node api key.
+By default confluent diskless requires the use of a TPM2 to persist and protect the node api key.
+During the diskless boot, an attempt is made to retrieve the Confluent Node API key from the TPM.
+If this fails it falls back to network attempt to get api key, and if that succeeds installs the new api key into the TPM.

+The TPM has a concept of 'Platform Configuration Registers', which may be used to measure various facets of the system and allow for certain data to be locked unless the registers are a certain value.
+Prior to booting the OS, confluent diskless by default extends PCR 15 to lock the data such that the TPM is unable to provide the API key again until a system reboot.
+This protects the node api key even if a user gains access to the TPM after boot.

+The api key is then used to retrieve information from the confluent service, such as the crypted root password.
+New ssh keys are generated every boot, and the api key is used to request a confluent server sign the new key, providing trust persistence for known_hosts despite a frequently changing host key.
+This avoids transmission of any host or user private key in the confluent diskless environment, and enables secure trust persistence across reboots in a diskless environment.